NazarHladaniuk/Cinema_API_DRF/README.md

 python manage.py migrate
 python manage. py runserver
  ```
-Also, add our environment variable to your .env ✏️
+Also, add the correct environment variables to your .env ✏️
 ```
 set DB HOST=<your db hostname> set DB NAME=<your ab name>